Jan van Halst

 On August 13, 2021, it was announced that he would participate in the Dutch TV-show Expeditie Robinson: a well-known survival programme featuring famous Dutch people.

 Club career

-Jan Van Halst started his youth career at VV Jonathan but then moved to FC Utrecht.
+Jan Van Halst started his youth career at VV Jonathan, but then moved to Utrecht.

 International career

 Van Halst made one appearance for the Netherlands national U-21 team when he played the full 90 minutes against Iceland in what ended in a 0–3 loss.